 - Innovative use and suitability of materials for intended duration of project

 - Sensitivity and responsiveness to site and its context, and physical and social conditions

 - Success with which the project is perceived to resonate with and engage its intended audience

-Up to three jurors are selected each year based on recommendations from the PAN Council to review and select up to 50 public artworks.
-The jurors are selected from professionals in the public art field or related fields.
-Typically there is at least one public artist and one public art administrator as part of the selection process each year, and an additional professional who can come from a variety of other complementary fields such as curators, planners, historians, architects and the like.
+Up to three jurors are selected each year based on recommendations from the PAN Advisory Council.
+The jurors review the hundreds of applications and are asked to select up to 50 public artworks to highlight the most compelling public artworks.
+The jurors are selected from the public art or related fields.
+Typically there is one public artist, one public art administrator, and a professional from a complementary field such as curation, planning, art history, architecture and the like.

-To select the projects, the jurors are asked to consider criteria listed in the Application Process and are provided with a mission statement and guidelines to support their selection process while encouraging a balanced listing of exemplary projects.
+To select the artworks, the jurors are asked to consider the above criteria and are provided with a mission statement and guidelines to support their selection process while encouraging a balanced listing of exemplary projects.

 The mission for the jurors is as follows: